pegwymonie/okra/public/Aptitudes.md

 	C/SRPG: None.

 # Perception
-Perception is the ability to sense the world around in greater detail than normal.
-You
+Perception is the ability to sense the world in greater detail than normal.
+You might see

 Perception, Sense Motive